Review: Julia Margaret Cameron's 'Fancy subjects' by Jeff Rosen

 of the glass house).

-The Idylls of the Village or The Idols of the Village (1863)
+the Village or The Idols of the Village (1863)

 Oscar Rejlander possible collaboration with Julia Margaret Cameron